Freemartin: Etymology

 The etymology of the term "freemartin" is uncertain: speculations include that "free" may indicate "willing" (referring to the freemartin's willingness to work) or "exempt from reproduction" (referring to its sterility, or to a farmer's decision to not bother trying to breed a freemartin, or both), or that it may be derived from the Flemish word varvekoe for a cow which gives no milk and/or has ceased to be capable of bearing offspring; "martin" is generally held to derive from an Irish or Gaelic word mart for "cow" or "heifer", although connections to Martinmas (when unproductive cattle were slaughtered) have also been posited.

 Mechanism

 In most cattle twins, the blood vessels in the chorions become interconnected, creating a shared circulation for both twins.
 If both fetuses are the same sex this is of no significance, but if they are different, male cells pass from the male twin to the female twin, where they produce hormones (testosterone and anti-Müllerian hormone) that masculinize the female twin, resulting in a freemartin.
 The degree of masculinization is greater if the fusion occurs earlier in the pregnancy - in about ten percent of cases no fusion takes place and the female remains fertile.

+Freemartins have been recorded from multiple births other than twins, including triplets and quadruplets.
+While some researchers speculated that the relative numbers of males and females would impact the degree to which freemartins develop male traits, other incidents showed cases where a single male in triplet or quadruplet groups caused the females to develop into freemartins in the same manner as a regular twin pair would.
+This led to the conclusion that the overall quantity of male hormones does not correlate strongly with the development of the female twins.

 The male twin is largely unaffected by the fusion, although the size of the testicles may be slightly reduced.
 Testicle size is associated with fertility, so there may be some reduction in bull fertility.
 Freemartins behave and grow in a similar way to castrated male cattle (steers).